holochain/docs-pages/src/pages/resources/glossary.md

 A schedule on which a [scheduler function](#scheduler-function) is directed to run.
 A recurring schedule specifies a time interval, similar to a UNIX cronjob or Windows scheduled task.
 Unlike an [ephemeral schedule](#ephemeral-schedule), functions running on a recurring schedule survive through [cell](#cell) stops and starts.

+#### Relay

+A special software service that helps two Holochain nodes behind restrictive firewalls or NATs communicate with each other by mediating network traffic between them.

 #### Remote call

 A [remote procedure call](#remote-procedure-call-rpc) that one agent's [cell](#cell) makes to [the zome functions](#zome-function) of another agent's cell within a [network](#network).
 The callee controls remote access to their zome functions via [capability-based security](#capability-based-security).